rachaelcole/Python_Projects/README.md

   - exercises from A Byte Of Python
   - projects from Free Code Camp Kylie Ying youtube tutorials
   - exercises from Coder's Apprentice
+  - socket programming from RealPython, GeeksforGeeks, and the Python 3.10 docs